 - The refusal of Big Tech to disclose data: we can’t say how many people have decided to not vaccinate their children because they’ve been exposed to bogus claims on the side effects of vaccines.
 We don’t really know how much the traffic has gotten worse because Uber and Lyft won’t tell us how many cars they have on the street at any given time.

 - The lack of ethics boards (like the ones universities have) to review tech’s behavioral experiments on people.
 A few engineers can decide to test something, change a few lines of code and start experimenting right away.
 “Unlike academic social scientists, Facebook’s employees have a short path from an idea to an experiment on hundreds of millions of people”, noted a profile of Facebook data team.

 I am not arguing all is lost when it comes to fighting these negative effects.
-Instead, as you’ll see in, I am passionate about pushing tech to evolve, not only for the greater good but because it makes sound business sense, so that we can continue to enjoy the best that tech brings us without dystopian consequences that can be avoided, or at least minimized.
+Instead, as you’ll see in my new book, I am passionate about pushing tech to evolve, not only for the greater good but because it makes sound business sense, so that we can continue to enjoy the best that tech brings us without dystopian consequences that can be avoided, or at least minimized.

 We Don’t Need Less Tech, We Need More #EmpatheticTech

 A tech executive’s revealing and in-depth examination of Big Tech’s failure to keep its foundational promises and the steps the industry can take to course-correct in order to make a positive impact on the world.
 Available Now.